AbhishekMankame/CPP_tutorial/Learning/two pointers and sliding window/two_pointers.md

 🚫 Using it when the array isn't sorted (for sum-related problems) 🚫 Forgetting to update both pointers correctly
 🚫 Getting stuck in an infinite loop (classic rookie move 👶)

+### 🧠 TL;DR:
+- Use two pointers to avoid nested loops and brute force
+- Perfect for sorted arrays, comparisons, pair finding, and in-place edits
+- They move based on conditions (not always step-by-step)
+- Speeds thing up from O(n^2) to O(n) in many problems
+- Basically: Two pointers = Big brain coding 💡🧠